-You are here: Home » Contributors
+You are here: Home » Writers

 Aaron Brace has been interpreting for over 30 years, primarily as a community and conference interpreter and also for six years as a designated interpreter for a university professor.
 He credits Patrick Graybill, Ted Supalla, and the Deaf communities of Rochester, NY and the San Francisco Bay Area for making him the interpreter he is today.
-While its debatable whether he deserves his reputation, it's absolutely true that he hasn't always.

 Antonio Goodwin is the president of the National Alliance of Black Interpreters, Inc. (NAOBI, Inc.).
 2012 is the last year of his second term.
 He also serves on the RID Diversity Council.
 His interpreting life involves coordinating and providing interpreting services across the nation, namely in Los Angeles and Pasadena, Washington, DC, New York City, and Boston.
 He holds national certification (RID CI and CT), and his degrees are JD, MDiv, and MA.
 Antonio's life is about empowerment; either being around people who are empowered or encouraging others to be empowered.

 Alex Jackson Nelson

 Alex Jackson Nelson is a certified interpreter.
 He has spent most of his career working in and for the Lesbian, Gay, Bisexual, Transgender, Queer/Questioning and/or Intersex (LGBTQI) community.
 He is currently a student at Gallaudet University pursing his master’s degree in social work.
 Alex enjoys his work as a trainer and consultant through ConsiderIt Communications.
 He believes that we can all create positive change in this world, one conversation at a time.